 There is no maximum wall thickness as such but keep in mind that thicker areas may increase stresses in your part, which could cause deformations and might lead to unstable build processes.

-Very fine details (as small as 0.5 mm) are possible when you print in Aluminum, using Metal 3D Printing (M3DP).
+Very fine details (as small as 0.5 mm) are possible when you print in Titanium, using Metal 3D Printing (M3DP).
 Detail sizes refer to the distance between the surface of your model and the surface of your detail.

 Embossed and engraved texts are also considered as details, but as the printability and readability depend highly on the print orientation, we can only give a general guideline for embossed and engraved text; use Arial 20 pt with 0.4 mm height and depth.